mandiant/commando-vm/README.md

 Requirements
 ------------
-* Windows 10
+* Windows 10 1803, 1809, 1903 or 1909
   * Windows 7 is no longer supported.
 Install should work but issues will not be resolved.
+New tools will not be added but can be manually installed.
 * 60 GB Hard Drive
 * 2 GB RAM

 Recommended
 -----------
-* Windows 10
+* Windows 10 1903
 * 80+ GB Hard Drive
 * 4+ GB RAM
 * 2 network adapters
 * Enable Virtualization support for VM
-  * REQUIRED FOR KALI OR DOCKER
+  * Required for Kali or Docker

 Instructions
 ============